Gnaget2/HarmonyHub-Remote/README.md

 ## Installation
 - If your installation doesn’t already support the use of [packages](https://home-assistant.io/docs/configuration/packages/) please activate it.
 - Place `harmony_remote.yaml` in your package folder
-- Edit `harmony_remote.yaml` and replace all instances of the name of the remote to match your remote, in the example its called `Hub1`, your name you can find by looking at the file `harmony_XXXXXXX.conf` in your `<Config dir>` where XXXXXXX is your name. tip is to search and replace all hub1 valus to your name.
+- Edit `harmony_remote.yaml` and replace all instances of the name of the remote to match your remote, in the example it’s called `Hub1`, your name you can find by looking at the file `harmony_XXXXXXX.conf` in your `<Config dir>` where XXXXXXX is your name. tip is to search and replace all hub1 values to your name.
 - Open `harmony_XXXXXXX.conf` in your `<Config dir>` and make a note of all your activity names and activity IDs.
-The example have the following.
+The example has the following.
   ```
   Activities
   13507786 - TV